ieva-raminta/ieva-raminta.github.io/index.md

 ## About Me

-I am a researcher working on Natural Language Processing.
+I am a researcher working on Natural Language Processing (NLP).
 My work focuses on fact-checking, ambiguity and uncertainty.
+I have a background in Linguistics, and I try to bring the linguistic perspective into my NLP projects to give them grounding in theory of human language.

+I am currently in the third year of my PhD and I am open to opportunities in academia, industry and governmental/NGO sectors.
+I value interdisciplinary approaches and societal impact of NLP work.

 ---